The benefits of rebounding! The best exercise ever!

 There are a lot of rebounders on the market and they are all not equally made.
 Choosing a good rebounder is very important.
 Inexpensive, poorly made products may result in injury and not give you the results that you are wanting.

 Here are a few links to sites that I found helpful.

 I know it may seem crazy to spend $300 – $500 dollars on a device to jump up and down on.
 If you think about all that it can do for you and how much healthier you will be in the long run, it is NOTHING!
 Think about all the money you will save on doctor bills and fitness memberships.
 So sell your treadmills and elliptical units and buy a simple rebounder.

-Check your local online classified adds or who knows, you may get lucky at a garage or yard sale.
+Check your local online classified ads or who knows, you may get lucky at a garage or yard sale.

 It was about five years ago when I purchased my rebounder.
 I was so excited to get started.
-I will admit I was temped to just go to Walmart and buy a cheap mini tramp thinking it would be ok and then buy a nice one a little later.
+I will admit I was tempted to just go to Walmart and buy a cheap mini-tramp thinking it would be ok and then buy a nice one a little later.
 After looking into things I am so glad I got a good one to start with.

-I was lucky, I found one on KSL.com, a local online classifieds.
-The drive 50 miles to Salt Lake City to pick it up.
+I was lucky, I found one on KSL.com, local online classifieds.
+I drove 50 miles to Salt Lake City to pick it up.
 I think I got it for only $75.00.

 I have a Needak and love it.
 If money was not an issue and I had higher ceilings in my house, I wouldn’t mind trying the Bellicon.
 Needak and Cellerciser both have models that fold up for easy storage and even ones that fit in a carrying case.
 Amazon has a Half fold Cellerciser kit that comes with Karol Truman’s book a carrying case and a few other things at a good price.